Home » Why Do Hamsters Suddenly Freeze? [What Staying Still Means]

 Why Is My Hamster Frozen And Shaking?

-Hamsters freeze and shake when they’re on high alert.
-While it’s not abnormal, trembling can signify your hamster’s more scared or stressed than usual.
+Hamsters freeze and shake when on high alert.
+While it’s not abnormal, trembling can signify a hamster is more scared or stressed than usual.

-You may not see your hamster shake because the movements will be small due to its size, but if you touch your pet hamster, you’ll feel it vibrate.
+You may not see a hamster shake because the movements will be small due to its size, but if you touch a pet hamster, you’ll feel it vibrate.

-You must find out what’s caused your hamster to be this scared so that you can improve its environment and minimize its stress levels.
+You must find out what’s caused the hamster to be this scared so that you can improve its environment and minimize its stress levels.

-Freezing in place and shaking is also a sign that your hamster’s too cold.
-Hamsters come from warm regions, so their ideal temperature range Is between 65 to 75 degrees Fahrenheit.
+Freezing in place and shaking can also mean a hamster’s too cold.
+The ideal temperature range for hamsters is 65 to 75 degrees Fahrenheit.

-When hamsters are exposed to cold temperatures for too long, they go into hibernation, which most captive hamsters never experience.
-It can also be dangerous, as they’re not equipped to deal with it.
+When hamsters are exposed to cold temperatures for too long, they enter hibernation, which most captive hamsters never experience.
+It can also be dangerous, as they’re ill-equipped to deal with it.

-Other signs that it’s too cold for your hamster include:
+Other signs that it’s too cold for a hamster include:

-If you notice these things, increase the temperature in your hamster’s room to a more suitable level.
+If you notice these issues, increase the temperature in your hamster’s room to a more suitable level.

 Why Does My Hamster Freeze When I Pet It?

 Hamsters will freeze when petted if they’re scared of their owners, which happens when they haven’t gone through the bonding process.
-As far as your hamster’s concerned, you’re a predator.
+As far as a hamster’s concerned, you’re a predator at this stage.

-However, if you have bonded with your pet hamster and it feels safe around you, there’s every chance it freezes because it enjoys being touched by you.
+However, if you have bonded with a pet hamster and it feels safe around you, there’s every chance it freezes because it enjoys being touched by you.

-Alternatively, your hamster could be in heat.
-Female Syrian hamsters go into heat once every four days, which is more frequent than other mammals.
+Alternatively, the hamster could be in heat.
+Female Syrian hamsters go into heat once every 4 days, which is more frequent than other mammals.

-Your hamster’s getting ready to mate with a male hamster, even if there isn’t one available.
-However, you’ll notice behavioral changes while your hamster’s in heat.
+A hamster’s getting ready to mate with a male hamster, even if there isn’t one available.
+However, you’ll notice behavioral changes while a hamster’s in heat.

 For example, it’ll become irritable and jumpy.
-Your hamster may also develop vaginal discharge and a musty odor.
-These heat symptoms will pass but reoccur each time your hamster goes into heat.
+A hamster may also have vaginal discharge and a musty odor.
+These heat symptoms will pass but reoccur each time the hamster goes into heat.

 what does it mean when hamsters freeze?